-The presentations used in the course are also available to download.
+The course material are also available to download as PowerPoint presentations.
 They can be useful to refresh your knowledge about Research4Life as well as in online or face-to-face trainings.

 Who should apply?